vincentbernat/lanco/README.md

+> [!WARNING]
-**⚠️ Warning ⚠️**: currently, `lanco` only works with cgroups v1.
-It could be adapted for cgroups v2 but I don't use it anymore and nobody asked about it either.
-Nowadays, `lanco` could be replaced by `systemd-run`.
+> Currently, `lanco` only works with cgroups v1.
+It could be adapted for cgroups
+> v2 but I don't use it anymore and nobody asked about it either.
+Nowadays,
+> `lanco` could be replaced by `systemd-run`.

 lanĉo
 =====